 Is 200 Mbps fast enough for gaming?

 200 Mbps is generally good for gaming.
-Most online games require a download speed of up to 5 Mbps and an upload speed of 1.5-5 Mbps.
-So, a 200 Mbps connection can theoretically support up to 30 devices gaming simultaneously.
-However, the actual number may be lower due to variations in upload speed.
+Most online games require a download speed of up to 5 Mbps and an upload speed of 1.5–5 Mbps.
+So, a 200 Mbps connection can theoretically support many devices gaming simultaneously, though real-world numbers depend on your upload speed and latency.
+Cloud gaming services can use roughly 25 Mbps for 1080p60 and around 40 Mbps for 4K60 per stream, which should be factored into concurrency.

 Is 200 Mbps fast enough for Netflix and other Streaming Services?

 For streaming services like Netflix and YouTube, 200 Mbps is more than sufficient.
 It can support multiple devices streaming HD content simultaneously.
-For example, Netflix HD videos require bandwidth between 5-7 Mbps, meaning that a 200 Mbps connection can support approximately 20-30 devices streaming Netflix HD videos at the same time.
+Netflix currently lists 3 Mbps for HD 720p, 5 Mbps for Full HD 1080p, and 15 Mbps for Ultra HD 4K.
+That means a 200 Mbps connection can support roughly 6–8 concurrent 4K streams in ideal conditions, with headroom for other activity.

 Is 200 Mbps fast enough for Zooms calls and Working from Home?